folio-org/folio-org.github.io/reference/api/endpoints.md

 ## Further information

+### Gathered lists

-The list of endpoints is gathered and published during the CI [generation](/reference/api/#generated-during-ci) of each module's API documentation.
+The list of endpoints is gathered and published during the CI [generation](/reference/api/#generated-during-ci) of each module's API documentation, when there is a merge to their mainline branch.
 A daily Workflow [assembles](/reference/api/#explain-gather-config) the published lists of endpoints.

+### Some missing links

+For some OpenAPI-based modules, there might be missing links in the "Methods" column.
+That is because their API description has omitted the "`operationId`" property for that method.

+### Further development

+Intend to add a column with information about which "interface".
+Intend to enable sorting of table rows via relevant columns.

+### Status of missing modules

 This facility was first available 2022-09-06.
 The endpoints for some modules will be missing until they have a new merge to their mainline branch.